EverBecerra/Commerce-Database/queries_with_output.md

 </details>

-## Query 2: FK Reconstructions and Deletion
+## 🛠️ Query 2: FK Reconstructions and Cascading Deletion

 For this particular query, we dropped all employee instances where the first name is Brandon.
 Since ON DELETE CASCADE was not originally defined, MySQL defaults to ON DELETE RESTRICT, which prevents deleting a parent row while child rows still reference it.